Topological quantum field theory for dormant opers: The virtual fundamental class on the moduli of do'pers

-In this section, we construct a {\it perfect obstruction theory} for the moduli stack $\mfO \mfp^{^\mr{Zzz...}}_{G,g,r, \mbF_p}$ (cf. Theorem \ref{P01}).
-As a result, we obtain a {\it virtual fundamental class} on that moduli stack (cf. (\ref{ee226})).
-In what follows, {\it let us assume that the condition $(*)_{G, p}$ holds}.
+In this section, we construct a {\it perfect obstruction theory} for the moduli stack $\mfO \mfp^{^\mr{Zzz...}}_{G,g,r}$ (cf. Theorem \ref{P01}).
+As a result, we obtain a {\it virtual fundamental class} on that moduli (cf. (\ref{ee226})).
 This virtual class will be used to construct a CohFT (forming, in fact, a $2$d TQFT) of $G$-do'pers.